bclover/real-world-functional-programming-book/gitbook/part3/some.md

-# some: 3 things go in, true comes out if the predicate says at least one thing is true
+# some: 3 things go in, true or false comes out.

-The `some` functions an Array and a predicate function, and returns `true` if the predicate function returns true for at least 1 of the Array items.
-Like `every`, it's another Array comprehension built atop The Big 3.
+The `some` function takes an Array and a predicate function, and returns `true` if the predicate function returns true for at least 1 of the Array items.
+Like `every`, it's another Array comprehension built atop `reduce`.

 ## Old Sk00l for

-Let's every our party has at least one person who can act as a Doctor for the other party members in case they get hurt.
+Let's see if at least one of our party members can act as a Doctor for the other party members in case they get hurt.

 ```javascript
 const party = [